Home

 The minimum spanning tree of 100,000 uniformly random points.
 Colors encode graph distance from the root, which is red.
 Black points are those whose removal would disconnect at least 5% of the points from the rest.

-Around the turn of the millennium, as very large data sets became available, several applied disciplines started to realize that many real-world networks, even though they are from various origins, share fascinating features.
-In particular, many such networks are small worlds, meaning that graph distances in them are typically quite small, and they are scale-free, in the sense that the number of connections made by their elements is extremely heterogeneous.
 This program is devoted to the study of the probabilistic and statistical properties of such networks.
 Central tools include graphon theory for dense graphs, local weak convergence for sparse graphs, and scaling limits for the critical behavior of graphs or stochastic processes on them.
 The program is aimed at pure and applied mathematicians interested in network problems.

-8. Extremal Combinatorics
+2. Extremal Combinatorics

 Logomsriextcomb